-We are delighted to introduce you to Gene Olinger, Ph.D., Science Advisor with MRIGlobal and an adjunct associate professor at Boston University’s School of Medicine, Dept. of Medicine, and Division of Infectious Diseases.
+We are delighted to introduce you to Gene Olinger, Ph.D., Chief Science Advisor with MRIGlobal and an adjunct associate professor at Boston University’s School of Medicine, Dept. of Medicine, and Division of Infectious Diseases.

 For more than 20 years he has conducted and supervised in vitro and in vivo experiments in maximum biocontainment (risk level 2-4) at government, industry, and academic laboratories with a focus on high consequence pathogens and biodefense.
 Dr. Olinger is internationally recognized as a subject matter expert in virology, immunology, biorisk, biosecurity, and biosafety with an emphasis with viral hemorrhagic fevers.
 He has extensive experience in development of medical countermeasures ranging from prophylactic treatments, vaccines, diagnostics, and therapeutics.
 His team in collaboration with international partners developed the first successful antibody treatment for Ebolavirus disease, ZMapp.

 With Dr. Olinger’s expertise, MRIGlobal is partnering to provide cutting-edge solutions for COVID-19 in the U.S. and globally.
 While COVID-19 is a major concern now, MRIGlobal and other virologist are preparing for and tackling early identification for potential new viruses that can be even worse.